Hawaii has been anything but paradise for the Nevada Wolf Pack football team over the past four-plus decades.

 "That shouldn't affect anything," Ault said.
 "He'll (Fedora) be there and I'm sure they'll want to send him out a winner."

-In addition to the Fedora-Johnson coaching revolving door, the Golden Eagles will also bring 18 consecutive winning seasons and 10 straight bowl appearances with them to Hawaii.
+In addition to the Fedora-Johnson coaching revolving door, the Golden Eagles also bring 18 consecutive winning seasons and 10 straight bowl appearances with them to Hawaii.
 They compiled their first 11-victory season in school history this fall behind an offense led by senior quarterback Austin Davis and an attacking defense led by linebackers Ronnie Thornton and Jamie Collins, defensive end Cordarro Law and safety Jacorius Cotton.

 "That is an outstanding football team," Ault said.
 "It's going to be a great challenge for us and a great opportunity."